 - Hard-to-treat depression

 - Social anxiety

-Gabapentin is typically prescribed alongside other treatment options — here are the most common:
+For anxiety or depression, Gabapentin is typically prescribed alongside other treatment options — here are the most common:

 Selective Serotonin Reuptake Inhibitors (SSRI)

 SSRI medications are commonly prescribed alongside gabapentin for depression and anxiety.
 SSRIs work by preventing the reabsorption of serotonin into your brain’s neurons, making the neurotransmitter more abundant.
 Serotonin is a chemical that is thought to regulate mood and anxiety levels.

 There are many different types of SSRIs, but some common examples include Zoloft, Prozac, and Lexapro.
 SSRIs typically cause fewer side effects than many other types of antidepressants, which is one of the reasons why they’re so popular.

 Therapy is widely delivered to treat anxiety and depression for those prescribed gabapentin, and it’s highly effective.
 Although there are many types of depression and anxiety therapy, Cognitive Behavioral Therapy (CBT) is particularly effective.
 Goal-oriented and structured, CBT addresses the source of irrational thought to alter unfavorable behaviors.

 In fact, the most effective way to care for your mental health is to leverage a combination of medication and talk therapy — which enables a 60% better chance of recovery than just one treatment alone.